Germanifold91/Germanifold91/README.md

-### Hi there 👋
+### Hello there stranger 🕷
-B.Sc. in Mathematics from McGill University, with expertise in data analysis and machine learning model lifecycle, including development and deployment.
-Experienced in ETL processes, leveraging Python, Spark, and Microsoft Azure.
-Skilled in transforming data insights into actionable solutions, positioning me as a versatile Machine Learning Engineer.
+Hi there!
+I'm German Romero.
+I graduated with a B.Sc. in Mathematics from McGill University and dove deep into the world of data analysis and the lifecycle of machine learning models — right from their development to deployment.
+I've got a knack for ETL processes and love working with Python, and Spark.
+Turning complex data insights into practical solutions is kind of my thing.
+Looking forward to connecting and learning about MlOps and Data Engineering.
 <!--
 **Germanifold91/Germanifold91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.